 The Crossing takes us along one of the most dangerous journeys of our time with a group of Syrian women, men and children fleeing war and persecution, crossing the Mediterranean searching for safety in Europe.
 It brought the moving stories of Angela, Afaf, Mustafa, Nabil and Salwa to millions of people across the world.

 Scripted, directed and filmed by George Kurian, The Crossing changed the narrative on the European ‘refugee crisis’ through an intimate personal story of Syrians risking their lives on treacherous seas to enter the continent.

 “What makes this film different is it doesn't just cover the refugees cross the Mediterranean, but follows them as they attempt to resettle in Europe to create a home...” - BBC World News Talking Movies

 The Guardian praised The Crossing as one of the five movies to look out for at the Human Rights Watch film festival.

 Broadcast in more than 30 countries

-Winning 4 best documentary awards
+Winner of 4 best documentary awards

-Screened at 30 National TV broadcasts
+Screened by 30 National TV broadcasters

 Screened at more than 40 international film festivals